Raw Cacao Balls

 Maple syrup – contains lots of zinc plus other vitamins and minerals which have cardiac benefits.

-Vanilla – contains anti-oxidants, calms the nervous system, fights infections.
+Vanilla powder– contains anti-oxidants, calms the nervous system, fights infections.

 - 2.5 cups desiccated coconut